 The District provides equal employment opportunities to all persons.
 See policy 5:10, Equal Employment Opportunity and Minority Recruitment.

+Sexual Misconduct Related Employment History Review (EHR)

+Prior to hiring an applicant for a position involving direct contact with children or students, the Superintendent shall ensure that an EHR is performed as required by State law.
+When the applicant is a superintendent candidate, the Board President shall ensure that the EHR is initiated before a successful superintendent candidate is offered employment by the Board.

 Physical Examinations

 Each new employee must furnish evidence of physical fitness to perform assigned duties and freedom from communicable disease.
 The physical fitness examination must be performed by a physician licensed in Illinois, or any other state, to practice medicine and surgery in any of its branches, a licensed advanced practice registered nurse, or a licensed physician assistant who has been delegated the authority by his or her supervising physician to perform health examinations.
 The employee must have the physical examination performed no more than 90 days before submitting evidence of it to the District.